boldbi/bold-bi-docs/docs/embedded-bi/managing-resources/manage-dashboards/publish-dashboards.md

 ## External site

-You can publish the dashboard to the sites created in other Bold BI servers.
+Publish the dashboard to the sites created in other Bold BI servers and to the internal sites created in the same Bold BI server for the non-master sites using the external site publish option.

-1. Click on the `+` button to **add external site**.
+1. Click on `+` to **add external site**.

    ![Add External Site](/static/assets/embedded/managing-resources/manage-dashboards/images/add-external-site.png#width=55%)

-2. Fill the following details as shown in the below image.
+2. Fill in the following details as shown in the following image.

    * **Name** - Enter the name that you want for external site.
    * **Client ID** - Enter the Client Id of the site.
    * **Client Secret** - Enter the Client Secret of the site.
    * **Site URL** - Enter the URL of the site.

+   You can add both internal and external site's client ID and client secret here.

   ![External Dialog](/static/assets/embedded/managing-resources/manage-dashboards/images/external-site-dialog.png#width=55%)

-  For Bold BI Enterprise server, you can get the site's Client Id and Client Secret values from the site details page.
+  For the Bold BI Enterprise server, get the site's Client Id and Client Secret values from the [site details page](/embedded-bi/multi-tenancy/manage-sites/#general).

   ![General Details](/static/assets/embedded/managing-resources/manage-dashboards/images/general-details.png)

-3. After the external site was added, choose the external site in the drop-down and you can follow the same steps mentioned in the internal site for publishing the dashboard.
+3. After the external site is added, choose the external site in the drop-down and follow the same steps mentioned in the internal site for publishing the dashboard.

 > **NOTE:**  The dashboards or the data sources cannot be locked while publishing to the external sites.
 So, the `Lock dashboard editing in published site` and `Lock data source editing in published site` check box options will not be shown for `External Site`.